 Whether you’re planning a trip to Germany, chatting with native speakers, or just trying to sound less like a textbook, learning real German phrases is your shortcut to sounding more fluent and feeling more confident.

 On this page, you’ll find essential German phrases for everyday conversation.
 We’ve broken them down into helpful categories: greetings, small talk, travel, food, emergencies, and more.
-Each phrase comes with pronunciation help and cultural context, so you’re not just memorizing words, you’re understanding how Germans speak
+Each phrase comes with pronunciation help and cultural context, so you’re not just memorizing words, you’re understanding how Germans speak.

 Before you start memorizing long lists of phrases, there’s one key skill you should work on first: pronunciation.
 You don’t need to sound perfectly German, but if you can pronounce common phrases clearly, people will understand you (and be more likely to respond in German instead of switching to English).